grafana/writers-toolkit/docs/sources/_index.md

 ## Questions and Feedback

-The Writers' Toolkit is open-source and available at [grafana/writers-toolkit](https://github.com/grafana/writers-toolkit).
+Writers' Toolkit is open-source and available at [grafana/writers-toolkit](https://github.com/grafana/writers-toolkit).
 If you have questions, or feedback on how we can improve it, we encourage you to open an issue and help us make this an even better resource.